Self-Purification (Tazkiyat al-Nafs)

 Muslims do not believe in the self as an independent source of strength, guidance, or stability.
 Rather, the self is inherently weak, forgetful, and vulnerable, especially under calamity, fear, or loss.

-Islam als affirms free will, but it is a dependent free will humans choose, strive, and act, yet remain in constant need of divine support (tawfīq).
+Islam affirms free will, but it is a dependent free will; humans choose, strive, and act, yet remain in constant need of divine support (tawfīq).

 Without this anchoring, confidence becomes arrogance, and effort becomes anxiety.

-True self-confidence in Islam is not merely confidence in oneself, but confidence grounded in trust in Allah (tawakkul) anchord to Allah.
+As true self-confidence in Islam is not merely confidence in oneself, but confidence grounded in trust in Allah (tawakkul) anchored to Allah.

 The Qur’an warns against severing this anchor.
 Allah says:

-“Whoever associates anything with Allah, it is as though he had fallen from the sky and the birds snatch him away, or the wind carries him off to a distant place.”(Surah al-Ḥajj 22:31)
+“Whoever associates anything with Allah, it is as though he had fallen from the sky and the birds snatch him away, or the wind carries him off to a distant place.”(Quran 22:31)

-This verse powerfully illustrates the psychological and spiritual consequence of relying on anything, including the self, as an ultimate support.
+This verse illustrates the psychological and spiritual consequences of relying on anything, including the self, as the ultimate support instead of Allah.

 Such association (shirk), even when subtle, produces inner fragmentation, confusion, loss of direction, and anxiety, because the self is left without a stable center.